Matute693/marvelApp/README.md

 ## Development server

-Run `start:json` for a dev server.
+Run `npm run start:json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-The npm run `start:json script` raises a local backend made with the json-server dependency of the npm package.
+The npm run `npm run start:json script` raises a local backend made with the json-server dependency of the npm package.